anuchandy/jva-http-pipeline/doc/Request_Response_Content.md

 #### Request content

-In the core, netty requires the content to write to the wire is of `io.netty.buffer.ByteBuf`.
+In the core, netty requires the type of content to write to the wire is of `io.netty.buffer.ByteBuf`.

 Reactor-netty expose `send(..)` APIs that takes `Flux<io.netty.buffer.ByteBuf>` or `ByteBufFlux`.

 Today the `content()` property in our `runtime Request` type is of type `Fluex<java.nio.buffer.ByteBuffer>`.

-1. We [wrap](https://github.com/Azure/autorest-clientruntime-for-java/blob/996c7b706875293858e91a1f1a14330334bc88b9/client-runtime/src/main/java/com/microsoft/rest/v3/http/NettyClient.java#L86) `Fluex<java.nio.buffer.ByteBuffer>` in un-pooled `Flux<io.netty.buffer.ByteBuf>`.
+1. We [wrap](https://github.com/Azure/autorest-clientruntime-for-java/blob/996c7b706875293858e91a1f1a14330334bc88b9/client-runtime/src/main/java/com/microsoft/rest/v3/http/NettyClient.java#L86) `Fluex<java.nio.buffer.ByteBuffer>` in un-pooled `Flux<io.netty.buffer.ByteBuf>` and give it to reactor-netty.

 TODO: We may want give more control to user where he can prepare `Flux<io.netty.buffer.ByteBuf>` using either Netty's pooled or un-pooled allocator.
-User don't have to worry about releasing of these ByteBuf to pool in this case.
+In this case user don't have to worry about releasing of these ByteBuf to pool.
 Based on Netty reference-count guideline, its the responsibility of the receiving-component to release ByteBuf.
 Ref: http://netty.io/wiki/reference-counted-objects.html